|Law Summary||Ordinance on Packaging and Packaging Waste (88/2015) and Regulation on management of waste packaging (97/2015) |

 |Recovery System||Return to retail|

-Croatia's packaging ordinance covers "all packaging and packaging waste...used for containing, keeping, handling, delivery, and representation of goods, from raw material to final products, from manufacturer to users and consumers."
-This includes containers used to hold beverages.
-While the law describes a detailed system for collecting and disposing of packaging waste, the information here will be limited mostly to the specific provisions for beverage containers.
+Croatia's Ordinance on Packaging and Packaging Waste is a broad-sweeping law that covers stewardship policies for all types of packaging materials.
+The ordinance covers "all packaging and packaging waste...used for containing, keeping, handling, delivery, and representation of goods, from raw material to final products, from manufacturer to users and consumers."
+Beverage containers receive special consideration in the law, with their own fees and policies.

-Packaging manufacturers are required to produce reusable or recyclable packaging "pursuant to available technologies," and keep the levels of heavy metals in their packaging below a certain level.
+Packaging manufacturers are required to produce reusable or recyclable packaging up to date with available technology, and keep the levels of heavy metals in their packaging below a certain level.
 All producers that generate more than specified amounts of material are required to pay the expenses of collection, disposal, and recovery of their products' packaging.
 The ordinance requires all packaging material to be reused or recycled, except "packaging waste for which there are no conditions for recovery, pursuant to the Waste Act and regulations adopted on the basis of this Act."

-Unlike a traditional deposit system, the system created by the packaging ordinance operates on fees.
 Producers pay a variety of fees in to the Fund when placing packaging on the market: a disposal fee, a returnable fee, and a stimulative fee.
-Consumers do not pay a deposit on beverage containers, but they do receive compensation from sellers when they return the empty containers.
-Sellers who handle beverage containers are also required to take back packaging for other products that they sell.
-Smaller stores (under 200 square meters) are not obligated to take back packaging.
-Sellers must report on the materials collected and refunds given every quarter, and are compensated from the Fund.
-Sellers pass on the collected packaging material to authorized transporters/processors, and the Fund compensates these collectors.
+Large stores with a square footage ≥200 square meters are required to take back packaging for products that they sell.
+Stores must report on the materials collected and refunds given every quarter, and are compensated from the Fund.
+They pass on the collected packaging material to authorized transporters/processors, and the Fund compensates these collectors.
+Alternatively, consumers may return their containers at reverse vending machines (RVMs).
+As of 2020, over 90% of all deposits are returned manually.

 Every quarter, beverage producers must pay three fees on the containers they introduce into the market: the Returnable fee, the Disposal fee, and the Stimulative fee.

 Single-use beverage containers carry a "Returnable fee."
 This fee is initially paid to the Fund by producers who first place packaging on the market.
-Reusable containers (that actually get returned) are exempt from this fee.
-Manufacturers must pay only for the new amount of packaging placed on the market minus the amount of old packaging delivered directly to the recycling factory.
+Reusable containers are exempt from this fee.
+Manufacturers must pay for the new amount of packaging placed on the market minus the amount of old packaging delivered directly to the recycling factory.
 Producers who organize the collection of their own materials, and collect more than 50% of what they put on the market, are exempt from this fee.
 However, if they fail to meet that threshold, then they lose the right to collect their own packaging, and the responsibilities fall to the Fund.
-The ordinance states, "the expenses of this fee are of temporary character and are returned to the producer following the selling of the product," but it does not specify the process by which the fees are returned.

 They must also pay a nonrefundable "disposal fee."
 While other packaging types' disposal fee varies by material and volume, the fee for beverage containers is a uniform 0.10 HRK per unit.
 Reusable packaging is not subject to this fee.